Mathematicians explain why predictive algorithms still won’t get you a perfect March Madness bracket

 At least, those would be the odds if your bracket was completely random—if you drafted it by flipping a coin to decide which team wins each face-off.
 With that strategy, you have a 50% chance of picking correctly; multiply that chance by 48, and your odds drop exponentially—to 1 in 1/(0.50)^48, to be exact.
 The whole tournament?
 You land that shot once every 1/(0.50)^63 = 9.2 quintillion tries.

 The number quintillion is so scarcely relevant in life, it’s hard to fathom.
 According to a report from the NCAA website, if you consider that there are an estimated 7.5 quintillion grains of sand on Earth, that means if you had to guess which one specific grain from any of the world’s beaches I was thinking of, you would have a 23% better chance than a perfect bracket.
-Or, if you had to guess where a single acorn was hidden in any of the planet’s three trillion trees, your chances would still be three million times better than a perfect bracket.
+Or if you had to guess where a single acorn was hidden in any of the planet’s three trillion trees, your chances would still be three million times better than a perfect bracket.

-As Tim Chartier, a mathematics and computer science professor at Davidson College (where NBA star Steph Curry once played), tells Fast Company, you could make a billion brackets per second, and it would still take 300 years to cover the quintillion possible versions of events.
+As Tim Chartier, a mathematics and computer science professor at Davidson College (where Golden State Warrior Steph Curry once played), tells Fast Company, you could make a billion brackets per second, and it would still take 300 years to cover the quintillion possible versions of events.

 But yet again, the quintillion is mostly irrelevant.
 Nobody actually picks a bracket by flipping a coin, and if you’re trying at all to identify the better team, you’re probably above 50%, and the odds of the perfect bracket rise exponentially.